 RDP can connect any Windows PC or server to another Windows device.
 However, only specific versions of Windows support RDP connections.
 This proprietary protocol competes with the open-source VNC protocol, which is widely used on Linux and other systems.

 Microsoft's Remote Desktop Protocol (RDP) is a secured communications protocol.
 It allows network administrators to troubleshoot problems that particular users are having remotely and provide users with remote access to their actual workstation PCs.
-Employees who work from home or on the road and need access to their work computers, as well as administrators who do system maintenance, are examples of RDP users.
+Employees who work from home or on the road and need access to their work computers, as well as administrators who do system maintenance, are examples of remote desktop services.

 RDP is an extension of the T.128 application sharing protocol developed by the International Telecommunication Union-Telecommunication (ITU-T).
 A user or administrator must use RDP client software to connect to a distant Windows PC or server that is running RDP server software in order to use a remote desktop session.